 Just when many of us imagined that the response of various worldwide media outlets to the Syrian people’s suffering couldn’t get any more disgraceful, woefully inadequate or downright lazy, we are always proved quite wrong.

-At this point I have given up all hope in mass media coverage of the Syrian genocide; social media and activist circles are the last genuine bastions of proper coverage, as are genuinely reputable outlets such as Scott Lucas’ EA World View.
-Those wishing to find accurate depictions of events in Syria and Iraq, as I have said before, would do well to largely avoid corporate bastions of “journalism” today.
+At this point I have given up all hope in mass media coverage of the Syrian genocide; social media and Muslim circles are the last genuine bastions of proper coverage.

 When a key figure in a thoroughly notorious regime can call for genocide and receive silence from the world, you know that something is thoroughly wrong with the press.
 Be it televised, printed, or otherwise.